FrancesCoronel/readme/alfred-workflow/README.md

 # alfred-readme

-An [Alfred 3](https://www.alfredapp.com/) workflow that allows you to stress less on formatting a `README`. 📋
+An [Alfred 3](https://www.alfredapp.com/) workflow that allows you to stress less on formatting a `README`. 📝

 ## Installation

-Download this Alfred workflow [here](https://github.com/fvcproductions/alfred-readme/releases/download/1.0/README.alfredworkflow).
+Download this Alfred workflow from [Releases](https://github.com/fvcproductions/readme/releases).

 ## Usage

-You activate this workflow by typing in `readme` into Alfred.
+Activate this workflow by typing in `readme` into Alfred.

 ![alfred](screenshots/alfred.png)